Bhaskar-JR/Bhaskar-JR.github.io/Pages/Python & R/Weighted Weighbull Distribution/Weighted_Weibull_Distribution.md

 ### A New Generalized Weighted Weibull Distribution

-In this post, we will plot generalized Weighted Weibull Distribution by varying the parameters alpha,lambda and gamma.
+In this post, we will use R to plot generalized Weighted Weibull Distribution by varying the parameters alpha,lambda and gamma.

 For the theory, We have referred to the paper "A New Generalized Weighted Weibull Distribution" by